ibm-js/delite/docs/master/customElements101.md

 When defining a custom element you generally:

 * Define which HTML class you are extending.
-Usually this is HTMLElement.
+Usually this is `HTMLElement`.
 * Define a template.
 * Define CSS for your custom element, preferably one CSS file for each supported theme.
 * Define the public properties of your custom elements.